Topics Map > Campus Services > Office 365

-- All security groups are hidden from the GAL (and can’t be shown), so only Outlook on the Web will recognize them.
+- All security groups are hidden from the Global Address List - GAL (and can’t be shown), so only Outlook on the Web will recognize them.
 Mail folder/calendar/resource permissions to a security group must first be assigned via Outlook on the web.
-You can paste in the email address when assigning the permissions and select “use this address” since it won’t be in the GAL.
+You can paste in the email address when assigning the permissions and select “use this address” since it won’t be visible in the GAL.

 - Once security group permissions are assigned in Outlook on the web, instead of seeing UUID@wisc.edu, you will see the Manifest Group ID.

 - To manage the members of the security group, use Manifest.
-Please wait 60 minutes for these changes to be reflected within Office 365.
+Please wait 60 minutes for these changes to be reflected within Microsoft 365.

 - If you want to setup a data driven Manifest group, please contact Manifest team.

-- Even though security groups can be used as a mailing list, it is not recommended due to some of its limitations.
-If your primary goal is to email a group of users, choose from one of these distribution list options.
+- Security groups can be used as a mailing list, please see Microsoft 365 - Use Manifest email groups to moderate email messages for further details.
+IMPORTANT: Security groups are not the best tool to use for mail distribution.
+If your primary goal is to email a group of users, review distribution list options.

 - Once the process has been completed, this group will be published to Microsoft Azure.

 - Microsoft 365 - Getting Started with User and Service Account Permissions